mariodavid/mariodavid.github.io/_posts/2016-06-05-integrate-cuba-with-metabase-bi-solution.md

 {% endhighlight %}

+The default visualisation for the SQL-Question is "Table", but you can change it to something like a Pie Chart as well (although that does not make much sense in this example).

 The SQL questions can be stored alongside to the ones we created via the user interace.
 Therefore they are useable in the Dashboard views as well.

-The default visualisation for the SQL-Question is "Table", but you can change it to something like a Pie Chart as well (although that does not make much sense in this example).
+## Integrate dashboard within the CUBA application

+For integration both user interfaces there are options on different levels.
+An example of this would be an embedded type in CUBA that allows you to inlcude other web pages via an IFrame.
+Currently Metabase will block beeing included via IFrames via a specific HTTP header called 'X-Frame-Options'.

+Unfortunately there is no clear way to do the integration.
+As the product is currenty pre 1.0, there is no public API in order to get information from Metabase yet.

+Nevertheless an easy and very powerful integration point are links.
+So instead of trying to directly embed dashboards of metabase into the CUBA application you can in the main window of the CUBA application create a [Link](https://demo.cuba-platform.com/sampler/open?screen=simple-link) to the corresponding dashboard in Metabase.
+With this approach it additional is possible to use the powerful dashboard creation feature.

+With this i would like to encourage you to take a look at Metabase.
+Since Metabase makes it so easy to get up and running and with this guide you should have a good starting point to do the integration.